MissCheptoo/YOUTUBE_CONTENT_ANALYSIS/README.md

 PROJECT OVERVIEW

 This project aims to analyze YouTube channel data to understand the relationship between a channel's creation date, subscriber count, total videos, and total views.
 By examining these metrics, we can gain insights into the factors contributing to channel growth and engagement.
+Generate your own Youtube API key.

 DATASET